 We believe that the rights of service men and women are just as deserving of protection as civilians.

-That’s why Liberty is representing the families of several soldiers who have been failed by the current system.
 The families of Anne-Marie Ellement, Cheryl James, Sean Benton and James Collinson deserve answers and they deserve justice.
 All our serving men and women deserve equal rights protection.

 Tell me more about Military Justice

 Liberty is currently representing the families of several soldiers let down by the current system:

 Anne-Marie had always wanted to join the Army.
 She loved her job as a military policewoman and believed in justice.
 In 2009 she reported that she had been raped by two colleagues, also Royal Military Police (RMP) officers.
 Other military police officers investigated but no charges were brought, a decision which devastated her.
 She was not believed.
 She began to be bullied by other soldiers.
 They called her ‘skank’, ‘slag’, ‘liar’, ‘the girl who cried rape’.
 She was transferred to a new unit but the bullying continued.
 In October 2011 Anne-Marie took her own life.

 A very brief inquest was held which did not examine any of these matters in depth.
 Following a judicial review brought by Liberty acting for Anne-Marie’s sisters Sharon Hardy and Khristina Swain, a fresh inquest was held in February 2014.
 We also asked that the rape investigation be re-opened because the first investigation had been severely lacking, and most fundamentally, was not independent – the RMP investigated the RMP.
 You don't need to be a lawyer to understand the dangers of such a lack of impartiality.

 Liberty, using the Human Rights Act, demanded that a fresh investigation be conducted with service police from another branch of the military together with civilian police specialising in sex crime.

 As the judge himself noted in very strong terms, the case should have been heard five years ago.